Scholes celebrate their most recent success the 2017 Championship One title

 Neil Gunter turned out for Scholes around 2002- a left-handed batsman and right-arm medium-pace bowler.
 He played initially for Berkshire and joined Derbyshire in the 2002 season where he had limited success.

 Scholes netted the Division 1 title in 2004, finishing an impressive 21 points above the second-placed side.
-The icing on the cake came when the club also claimed the ‘best-kept ground’ award –a fantastic tribute to hardworking groundsman Andy Spencer.
+The icing on the cake came when the club also claimed the ‘best-kept ground’ award –a great tribute to hardworking groundsman Andy Spencer.

 In the five preceding years to the club’s entry to the Bradford League it was quite eventful and full of interest.